-Walter Vargas is a filmmaker born and based in South Los Angeles.
+Walter Vargas is a filmmaker born and based in South Central Los Angeles.
 He has been dedicated to the transgressive nature of the moving image since shooting on Super 8mm film at age 16.

 He teaches visual and media literacy on the principle belief of empowering youth from commercial representation of communities, Self and the other.

 Walter is a graduate from the CalArts’ Film program with a minor in Pedagogy.
 He teaches filmmaking to South Central youth and middle school students.